nocuous/genworld/README.md

 /genworld box <min x> <min y> <max x> <max y> - pregenerates chunks in a rectangle within the given block coordinates

-Comming Soon

-/genworld SpawnRadius <radius> - pregenerates chunks in a circle around the world spawn using radius in block coordinates
+/genworld SpawnCircle <radius> - pregenerates chunks in a circle around the world spawn using radius in block coordinates

-/genworld radius <x> <y> <radius> - pregenerates chunks in a circle around point x,y using radius in block coordinates
+/genworld circle <x> <y> <radius> - pregenerates chunks in a circle around point x,y using radius in block coordinates